The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: The Galactic MSP population

+Ref.~\cite{Lee_Lx} is, to our knowledge, the most complete census of X-ray MSPs, and presents power-law spectral fits to 47 detected X-ray MSPs.
+By cross-correlating this sample with the latest release of the 4FGL catalog~\cite{4FGL}, we found that 40 objects have $\gamma$-ray \Fermi-LAT counterparts, possibly implying that not all observed X-ray MSPs have a $\gamma$-ray detected counterpart.
 The number of MSPs emitting in $\gamma$ rays and the one emitting in X rays may differ, for instance due to the different (and poorly constrained) emission geometries~\cite{Marelli:2015vsa}.
-Based on the calibration sample, to the purpose of an X-ray prediction it is however {\it conservative} to assume that each $\gamma$-ray MSP in our Monte Carlo simulation also has associated X-ray emission, an hypothesis that we make in the following.
-Thus, we compute the $\gamma$-to-$X$ flux ratio $F_\gamma/F_X$ of the 40 X-ray MSPs having $\gamma$-ray counterpart, where $F_\gamma$ is the $0.1-100$ GeV energy flux and $F_X$ the $0.2-10$ keV {\it unabsorbed} energy flux.
+However, based on our calibration sample, we conservatively assume that each $\gamma$-ray MSP in our Monte Carlo simulation also has associated X-ray emission.
+By doing so, we are not over-predicting the number of possible X-ray detections.

+In order to predict X-ray fluxes of interest for this study, we identify two variables which are relevant for making this prediction.

-The other variable of interest is the X-ray spectral index, $\Gamma$, provided by~\cite{Lee_Lx}.
-Since $\Gamma$ is significantly correlated with $\log_{10}(F_\gamma/F_X)$ (Spearman coefficient of 0.782), we build a 2D probability distribution function (PDF) of $\log_{10}(F_\gamma/F_X)$ and $\Gamma$ from the 40 MSPs.
+First, we consider the $\gamma$-to-X flux ratio, $F_\gamma/F_X$, of the 40 X-ray MSPs having $\gamma$-ray counterpart, where $F_\gamma$ is the $0.1-100$ GeV energy flux and $F_X$ the $2-10$ keV {\it unabsorbed} energy flux.
+Modeling such a ratio and knowing $F_\gamma$ for each synthetic source, we can then generate a corresponding X-ray flux.
+The second variable of interest is the X-ray spectral index, $\Gamma$, provided by~\cite{Lee_Lx}.
+Extracting X-ray spectral indices for our simulated sources would allow us to model $F_X$ in any energy band, in particular the ones covered by \Chandra.
+We notice that $\Gamma$ is significantly correlated with $\log_{10}(F_\gamma/F_X)$ (Spearman coefficient of 0.782).
+We therefore build a 2D probability distribution function (PDF) of $\log_{10}(F_\gamma/F_X)$ and $\Gamma$ from the 40 MSPs.
 Given the paucity of data, we use a kernel density estimation (KDE) algorithm~\cite{scikit-learn} to derive the joint PDF, checking the stability of the result against the bandwidth choice and the optimization algorithm.
-From this PDF, displayed in Fig.~\ref{fig:gammaX_kde}, we extract an $F_\gamma/F_X$ ratio and index $\Gamma$ for each synthetic source.
-Knowing $F_\gamma$ for each synthetic source, we can then generate a corresponding X-ray flux.
-On the other hand, extracting X-ray spectral indices for our simulated sources allows us to model $F_X$ in any energy band, in particular the ones covered by \Chandra.
+From this PDF, displayed in Fig.~\ref{fig:gammaX_kde}, we extract an $F_\gamma/F_X$ ratio and index $\Gamma$ for each synthetic source, and, from there, X-ray fluxes in any \Chandra~energy band.
+Some uncertainties on the modeling of the $\gamma$-X correlation will be tested in Sec.~\ref{app:MC_sys}.
+We also stress that, in what follows, we will not extrapolate our model beyond the validity range of the $\gamma$-X correlation, as directly supported by the data points.

 The {\it absorbed} differential photon flux per unit of energy is obtained by modeling the Galactic absorption: